-Department of Mathematics and Statistics, Georgia State University, 30 Pryor Street, Atlanta, GA 30303, USA
+Department of Mathematics and Statistics and The Neuroscience Institute, Georgia State University, 30 Pryor Street, Atlanta, Georgia 30303, USA (Received 6 January 2008; published 13 August 2008)

-(Dated: June 16, 2008)

 We show that weak common inhibition applied to a network of bursting neurons with strong desynchronizing connections can induce burst and complete synchronization.
-We demonstrate that the weak inhibition coming from the same pacemaker neuron can win the "David vs. Goliath" struggle in synchronizing the network, provided that the neuron's duty cycle is sufficiently long.
-We also gain insights into how the changes in burst duty cycles can trigger unexpected clusters of synchrony in bursting networks.
+We demonstrate that the weak synchronizing inhibition from the same pacemaker neuron can win out over much stronger desynchronizing connections within the network, provided that the neuron's duty cycle is sufficiently long.
+We also gain insight into how the changes in burst duty cycles can trigger unexpected clusters of synchrony in bursting networks.